Nine and a Half Weeks (book): Synopsis

 The memoir is set in New York City.
-An art gallery owner enters a nine-week affair with a Wall Street broker who regularly sexually abuses her in his apartment for amusement and pleasure.
+A magazine editor enters a nine-week affair with a Wall Street broker who regularly sexually abuses her in his apartment for amusement and pleasure.
 Unable to say no and sinking into complicity, the woman finds herself enjoying the beginning of the affair.
 Eventually, the relationship culminates in him ordering her to rob a man at knifepoint in an elevator; she does so, and he then forces her to have sex with someone else while he watches.

 He often leaves her tied up, in immense pain, in his opulent apartment for hours at a time.
 She realizes she will have to make a choice between her life and sanity, or an abusive man who has manipulated her into loving him.

 The memoir ends with the woman's nervous breakdown when he leaves her at a mental hospital.
 After undergoing therapy that lasts for months, she is released but never sees him again.